 All the binding is applied.

-What’s left to do is free motion stitching in each block to secure the layers further.
+What’s left to do is free motion quilting in each block to secure the layers further and make it a quilt top.
 At the moment, I am not completely comfortable doing it yet.
 My mom, who had sewed for 50 years was so used to traditional sewing, free motion is posing a great challenge.
 I am going to practice more before make swirls into each block.

 05.29.19 – One night, I attempted free motion quilting on one of the border block and it turned out pretty nice.
 Honestly, if I look closely, there are many “issues”, but hey, it’s not for stitch by stitch examination.
 The overall look was quite impressive.
 I wanted to have some variations in the quilting, so I did more research.
 Lori Kennedy’s quilting is such great inspiration.
 My plan now is to doodle design with pencil and paper, then practice on other quilting material (which might become my next QAYG, Quilt As You Go, project).
 Once I have a hang of the design, I will quilt it on to the border block.
 Stay tuned.